pace-gt/signac_numpy_tutorial/README.md

-## Signac and Row Workflow Tutorial: Basic Numpy Calculations
+# Signac and Row Workflow Tutorial: Basic Numpy Calculations
 ----------------------------------------------------

-### General Notes
+## General Notes

 Using `signac` and `row` workflows provide the following benefits:

- - The `signac` and `row` workflows provide contained and totally reproducible results, since all the project steps and calculations are contained within this a single `signac` project.
+ - The `signac` and `row` workflows provide contained and totally reproducible results, since all the project steps and calculations are contained within this a single `signac`/`row` project.
 Although, to ensure total reproduciblity, the project should be run from a container.
 Note: This involves building a container (Docker, Apptainer, Podman, etc.), using it to run the original calculations, and providing it the future parties that are trying to reproduce the exact results.

  - The `signac` and `row` workflows can simply track the progress of any project on locally or on the HPC, providing as much or a little details of the project status as the user programs into the `actions.py` file.
 Note: `row` tracks the progress and completion of a project step or section by determining if a file exists.
-Therefore, the user can generate this file after a verification step is performed confirm each step or part is sucessfully completed.
+Therefore, the user can generate this file after a verification step is performed to confirm a sucessful completion or commands run without error (Exampe: `Exit Code 0`).

  - These `signac` and `row` workflows are designed to track the progress of all the project's parts or stages, only resubmitting the jobs locally or to the HPC if they are not completed or not already in the queque.